Before the series was aired on television,

 Between 1985 and 1989, the studio also released 8 VHS videos, each containing

 3 episodes selected from the first 47 episodes of the anime.
 Some

 of these videos were still available for rent in Japan as early as 2000,

 when VHS players were still in use.
 As the digital age advanced

 and VHS copies were getting too worn to play, the demand for DVDs

-arose in consumers, especially for Candy fans who wanted to watch
+arose in consumers, especially for international Candy fans who wanted to watch

 the complete series with better quality.
 Not surprisingly,